 Making Solar Energy Economically Viable

-Most people believe it’s going to be that way for many years to come.
-We think they’re going to be proven wrong.
+Most people believe that it would take rich government subsidies to make solar energy cost-competitive with energy derived from fossil fuels.
+They believe it’s going to be that way for many years to come.

-That’s because we control a remarkable new thin-film growth process that could completely change the way solar cells are manufactured.
+That’s because we’ve developed remarkable new technologies that can completely change the way solar cells are manufactured.

 We’re using a proprietary laser technology to create the Natcore Foil Cell™, the first laser-processed, all-low-temperature solar cell using an aluminum foil laminate to realize an all-back-contact system.

 In doing so, we’ve replaced high-cost silver with low-cost aluminum.

 We’re also using black silicon technology to optimize low solar cell reflectance.
 We’ve eliminated the traditional thermal vacuum processes such as CVD and PECVD for making anti-reflective coatings, and we’ve eliminated the use of gold as a catalyst in etching silicon wafers.

 The solar cell of tomorrow is already in our laboratory today.
 We are engineering a cell of higher quality and higher efficiency.
 It will be cleaner and less expensive than conventional solar cells.